Buster's Mal Heart: Release

 Buster's Mal Heart premiered at the Toronto International Film Festival on September 11, 2016.
-Shortly after, Well Go USA Entertainment acquired U.S distribution rights to the film.
+The film had been offered a slot at the 2017 Sundance Film Festival, but the filmmakers opted to premiere earlier due to Rami Malek's schedule.
+Shortly after the film's Toronto premiere, Well Go USA Entertainment and Netflix acquired distribution rights to the film.
 The film went onto screen at the AFI Fest on November 11, 2016. and screened at the Tribeca Film Festival on April 26, 2017.

 It was released on April 28, 2017.

 Critical reception

 Buster's Mal Heart received positive reviews from film critics.
 It holds a 70% approval rating on review aggregator website Rotten Tomatoes, based on 50 reviews, with an average score of 6.2/10.
-On Metacritic, the film holds a weighted average score of 63 out of 100 based on 15 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a weighted average score of 63 out of 100 based on 15 critics, indicating "generally favorable" reviews.

 John DeFore of The Hollywood Reporter gave the film a positive review writing : "Fans of Mr. Robot won't be disappointed in the least by this vehicle for Emmy-winning series star Rami Malek, which both fits in with Mr. Robot's delusion-prone paranoia and lets the charismatic actor stretch out in his first feature lead."
 Jeanette Catsoulis of The New York Times also gave the film a positive review writing : "If the story is too tricky to realize its themes or welcome the impatient, it also contains enough empathy to humanize a character who's part man, part spiritual symbol."
-Geoff Berkshire of Variety also gave the film a positive review writing : "Whether he's playfully interacting with his wife and daughter, or delivering a madman's rant to thin air, Malek has the range to be utterly charming, utterly creepy, or both at once."
+Geoff Berkshire of Variety also gave the film a positive review writing: "Whether he's playfully interacting with his wife and daughter, or delivering a madman's rant to thin air, Malek has the range to be utterly charming, utterly creepy, or both at once."